JubinBlack/Writeups/HTB/Challenges/pwn/sickROP/README.md

 ## 3. Building ROP chain

-Next for building SigreturnFrame, we need couple more things: base address of bin and vuln() functions PTR, base address can be founded with GDB: vmmap
+Next for building SigreturnFrame, we need couple more things: base address of bin and vuln() functions PTR, base address can be found with GDB: vmmap
 ![baseaddr](pix/base_addr.PNG)
 and vuln functions pointer with gdb find VULN_ADDR
 ![vulnptr](pix/vuln_ptr.PNG)